 Third-party tort claims and Texas divorces

-Now that we have wrapped up yesterday’s blog post, let’s get into the information I wanted to discuss with you all today.
+Now that we have wrapped up yesterday's blog post, let's get into the information I wanted to discuss today.
 In Texas, you are not legally able to file a lawsuit against your spouse as a separate tort claim in conjunction with a divorce.
 However, you can add your spouse's girlfriend as a defendant to the case and make an allegation against her based on fraud.
-That person has essentially stolen your community property and the state of Texas allows you to recover the property.
+That person has essentially stolen your community property, and the state of Texas allows you to recover the property.

-Consider this hypothetical situation concerning your community estate
+Consider this hypothetical situation concerning your community estate.

 Try this situation on for size.
 What if your spouse owns a separate property company.
-That company owns several restaurants here in the Houston area and during your marriage, he uses that business to start a new bar.
+That company owns several restaurants here in the Houston area, and during your marriage, he used that business to start a new bar.
 The issue in conjunction with your divorce is that your spouse could have used community funds to open up the bar.
 Doing so would have caused the bar to be community property and thus would have allowed you a share of it in the divorce.

 At the very least, your spouse, it could be argued, must make you aware of every opportunity to benefit your community estate.
-You may choose to say don’t bother with the deal, but you have to be given the option.
-This is not a line of arguments that I have seen successfully argued in court but I wanted to present it here if for no other reason than to get you thinking about how you and your spouse essentially act as presidents of a company when acting in your capacity as husband and wife of your community estate.
+You may choose to say don't bother with the deal, but you have to be given the option.
+This is not a line of arguments that I have seen successfully argued in court, but I wanted to present it here if for no other reason than to get you thinking about how you and your spouse essentially act as presidents of a company when acting in your capacity as husband and wife of your community estate.

 Spousal maintenance and fraud

-If your spouse committed fraud against you then a trial court can consider this having occurred when determining how much post-divorce spousal maintenance to award to you.
+If your spouse committed fraud against you, then a trial court can consider this as having occurred when determining how much post-divorce spousal maintenance to award to you.
 When a judge decides that you are entitled to spousal maintenance, he must take it a step further and decide how much money you should receive, how long you should be paid for any other details necessary for arriving at a final spousal maintenance award.

 What happens with the community and separate property in a divorce?

-It is presumed that all property acquired during your marriage is considered to be community property
+It is presumed that all property acquired during your marriage is considered to be community property.

 What is separate property?

-More on community and separate property will be posted in tomorrow’s blog post
+More on community and separate property will be posted in tomorrow's blog post.

-If you are interested in the material that we covered in today’s blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys are available six days a week to meet with you and to answer your questions.
-If you have never hard the perspective of a licensed family law attorney regarding your case, now is the time to give us a call.
+If you are interested in the material that we covered in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
+Our licensed family law attorneys are available six days a week to meet with you and answer your questions.
+If you have never heard the perspective of a licensed family law attorney regarding your case, now is the time to give us a call.